 Thirteen years ago, I was defeated.
 Less than a year after moving out of my mom’s house, she was my landlord once again.
 Alone on her couch (my bed), I spent Friday nights watching bad TV and brushing crumbs off my lap.
-Before I could spark another cigarette, an infomercial stole my attention.
-An ash-haired woman spoke of untold laws and secrets with the power to manifest my wildest dreams.
+One day, an ash-haired woman spoke of untold laws and secrets with the power to manifest my wildest dreams.
 “This was no BS!”
 I choked.

 I began reading books and listening to tapes on how to attract my desires.
 I visualized my fantasies, recanted affirmations, and purified my mind.
 And then something amazing happened…